Why Use In-Text Citation?

 Citing Works by Multiple Authors/Editors

-When making an in-text citation of works by multiple authors, there are specific rules to follow depending on the number of authors of a work and the number of times you have cited these works.
+When making an in-text citation of works by multiple authors, there are specific rules to follow depending on the number of authors of a publication and the number of times you cite the same works.

 |Number of Authors||First Time Referenced||Subsequent References||First Time Quoted||Subsequent Quotations|